 Can you tell us a little about your educational and career background?

-That sounds like an amazing profession!
-What was life as an actress like?
+And what was life as an actress like?

 There came a time when I knew my priorities had changed.
 Fast forward a couple of years to having our daughter, Olivia.
-When she was ten months old, we were given the opportunity to move with Miguel’s job to California.
-I was all in.
+When she was ten months old, we were asked to relocate to California for Miguel’s job.
+I was all in!
 We moved to San Diego in 2008, and our son Nico was born two years later.

 How has Moms Making Six Figures impacted your life?